danhixon/hintify/README.markdown

         <input type="text" name="city[name]" data-hint-text="Phoenix" />
         <input type="text" name="city[population]" data-hint-text="20 million" />

-3. Wire it up with something like this:
+3. Wire it up with something like the following.
+Alternately you could call the hintify() method on the selector directly but I always want class for CSS anyway which brings us to the next step

         $(document).ready(function(){
           $('input[data-hint-text]').addClass('hinter');